Cross Road (album)

 Cross Road is the first official greatest hits album by American rock band Bon Jovi, released on October 11, 1994, by Mercury Records.
 The album contains hits from all previously released albums from their debut, Bon Jovi (1984) to Keep the Faith (1992).
-The album also features two new tracks: the hit singles "Always" and "Someday I'll Be Saturday Night", as well as "Prayer 94", a new version of "Livin' on a Prayer" only on the North American versions.
+The album includes two new tracks: the hit singles "Always" and "Someday I'll Be Saturday Night", as well as "Prayer '94", a new version of "Livin' on a Prayer" only on the North American versions.
 "Runaway" was never recorded with the current band, though at that time there were plans to put a "Runaway '94" on the album but it was never recorded.
-The diner located on the cover of the album is the Roadside Diner in Wall Township, NJ, near the crossroads of Route 33 and Route 34.
+The diner located on the cover of the album is the Roadside Diner in Wall Township, New Jersey, near the crossroads of Route 33 and Route 34.

 The album's first single "Always" went top five in many countries.
-It spent six months in the top ten of the Billboard Hot 100 and became Bon Jovi's biggest selling single in the United States.
+It spent six months in the top 10 of the Billboard Hot 100 and became Bon Jovi's biggest selling single in the United States.
 Its international success helped the album to peak at number one in 13 countries and made it Polygram Records' best-selling album of 1994.
 It is Bon Jovi's best selling album in many countries.
 It has sold over 21.5 million copies worldwide, making it one of the best-selling albums of all time.

-In 2005, Cross Road was re-issued as a 3-disc box set under the name "Deluxe Sound & Vision", which included the original remastered album, a bonus CD containing B-sides, rarities and fan favourites, and the Live from London DVD.
+In 2005, Cross Road was re-issued as a 3-disc box set under the name "Deluxe Sound & Vision", which included the original remastered album, a bonus CD containing B-sides, rarities and fan favorites, and the Live from London DVD.
 The original remastered album was released in 1998.
 A video, also entitled Cross Road, was simultaneously released, containing 16 of the band's music videos.